 How to Write a Moving Eulogy

 If you’re planning to write a eulogy for a departed soul, then this guide is meant for you.
-It will cover some basic points you need to remember while jotting down a final tribute to the lost loved one.
+It will cover some basic points that you need to bear in mind while jotting down a final tribute to the lost loved one.

 Writing a Eulogy in 6 Steps